-Lichen Sclerosus - Lichen sclerosus is a long-term problem of the skin.
+Lichen Sclerosus - Lichen sclerosis is a long-term problem of the skin.
 It mostly affects the genital and anal areas.
-Sometimes, lichen sclerosus appears on the upper body, breasts, and upper arms.
+Sometimes, lichen sclerosis appears on the upper body, breasts, and upper arms.
 For more information visit niams.nih.gov.

 There are different types of prolapse: